Alvin0629/Code-for-DEEP-UNSUPERVISED-LEARNING-FOR-SIMULTANEOUS-VISUAL-ODOMETRY-AND-DEPTH-ESTIMATION-/README.md

 ```

-The implementation is borrowed from SfMLearner paper.
+This implementation is borrowed from SfMLearner paper.